bcgov/invasivesbc/app/src/rjsf/README.md

 [rjsf uiSchema](https://react-jsonschema-form.readthedocs.io/en/latest/api-reference/uiSchema/) config objects.

-These are used by rjsf to determine what widgets a given fields uses, as well as display order, and visibility, etc.
+These are used by rjsf to determine what widgets a given field uses, as well as display order, and visibility, etc.